-For further details on the consumed OData service document and updating consumed OData services in your project, see Consumed OData Service.
+For further details on the consumed OData service document and updating consumed OData services in your app, see Consumed OData Service.

 Mendix Data Hub is a licensed product.
 Using external entities to consume OData services requires a license, and the type of license you have will define how many data records can be consumed.
 For further details, see the Data Hub License Limitations section of Consumed OData Service Requirements.
 To find out more about your Data Hub license, contact Mendix Support.